 Art Design, Concept Art, UI Art & Logo Design: Frits Olsen

 To retrieve the soul you lost, you’ll need to slay three others whose souls will help you recover what you seek.
-A wicked Witch, a frog King and a beast high in the mountains are your targets, and each hides away in their labyrinth for you to work through before you’re able to come face-to-face.
+A wicked Witch, a Frog King, and a beast high in the mountains are your targets, and each hides away in their labyrinth for you to work through before you’re able to come face to face.